Insight

 Safety & Hygiene Checklist

-• Swap brush heads every 3-4 months or after any scalp infection.
+• Swap manual brush heads every 3–4 months or after any scalp infection.

 • Never share attachments without disinfecting in 70% alcohol for at least 60 seconds.

-• Avoid LED/RF halos on broken skin or during pregnancy unless cleared by a physician.[^2]
+• Avoid LED devices on broken skin or during pregnancy unless cleared by a physician.

 • Pair intense massage with gentle shampoos; avoid sulfates immediately after treatment to protect lipid barrier.